 Federal Energy Management Program Technical Assistance

-NREL supports the U.S. Department of Energy's Federal Energy Management Program (FEMP) by providing project technical assistance and developing innovative financing mechanisms to help federal agencies achieve their legislated and executive-ordered energy environmental targets.
+NREL helps the U.S. Department of Energy's Federal Energy Management Program (FEMP) by providing project technical assistance and supporting project financing mechanisms that enable federal agencies to achieve energy management requirements and goals.

 NREL technical assistance to FEMP covers a variety of areas, including: